Murder of Kriss Donald: Lack of media coverage

-The BBC has been criticised by some viewers because the case featured on national news only three times, and coverage of the first trial and its verdict was largely confined to regional Scottish bulletins.
+The BBC has been criticised by some viewers because the case featured on UK-wide news only three times, and coverage of the first trial and its verdict was largely confined to Scottish bulletins.
 The organisation reported the opening of a new arts centre in Gateshead before the trial verdict in its running order.

 The BBC again faced criticisms for its failure to cover the second trial in its main bulletins, waiting until day 18 to mention it.
 Peter Horrocks of the BBC apologised for the organisation's further failings.
 Although admitting that the BBC had "got it wrong", the organisation's Head of Newsgathering, Fran Unsworth, denied that Donald's race played a part in the lack of reportage, instead claiming it was mostly a product of "Scottish blindness".

 Peter Fahy, spokesman of race issues for the Association of Chief Police Officers, said that "it was a fact that it was harder to get the media interested where murder victims were young white men".